Buying your first home is an exciting time, especially when you are prepared for the process.

 - A qualified home inspector

+After your mortgage lender approves the loan, a closing date will be coordinated between all parties.
 But before the closing date, there are several more steps and deadlines your Realtor will guide you through: